AllwineDesigns/FixAstroprintGCode/README.md

 https://forum.astroprint.com/t/solved-having-trouble-with-a-printrbot-simple-pro/3168/3

-To get the Printrbot Simple Pro to work with Astroprint, you need to follow the instructions for updating the firmware so you can print over USB [here](https://printrbot.zendesk.com/hc/en-us/articles/115000151583-Printing-via-USB-on-Cura-2-with-Your-Printrbot-Simple-Pro?mobile_site=true).
+To get the Printrbot Simple Pro to work with Astroprint, you need to follow these [instructions](https://printrbot.zendesk.com/hc/en-us/articles/115000151583-Printing-via-USB-on-Cura-2-with-Your-Printrbot-Simple-Pro?mobile_site=true) for updating your Printrbot Simple Pro firmware so you can print over USB.

-Rather than setting up Cura 2, you'll set up an Astroprint printer with the same almost all the same settings.
+Rather than setting up Cura 2, you'll set up an Astroprint printer profile with almost all the same settings.
 You need to make a couple changes to the Start Commands.
-Change the 0.0 to the calibration setting on your Printrbot Simple Pro and change material_print_temperature to print_temperature.
+Change the 0.0 on the first line to the calibration setting on your Printrbot Simple Pro and change material_print_temperature to print_temperature (this change was done for you below, but you'll need to set your calibration setting).

 ```
 M100.1 ({{g55z: 0.0}}) ;Z-probe offset